-Train.
-Pink or Green Lines to Clinton; walk two streets west to Desplaines and then about a mile south, passing:
+For a more "scenic route," take Pink or Green El train lines to Clinton; walk two streets west to Desplaines and then about a mile south, passing:

-- Haymarket memorial, just south of Lake, commemorating the "riot" or "massacre" of 1886 when a bomb was thrown at a meeting of striking workers, killing police and civilians. - St. Patrick's Church, 711 W. Monroe, Chicago's oldest church (go ahead, walk in); as you pass the church headed south, glance around to your right and you'll see Greektown across the expressway. - The Chicago Fire Academy, 558 W. DeKoven, between Jefferson and Clinton, built at the location where O'Leary's cow is said to have kicked over a lantern, starting the Great Chicago Fire of 1871.
+- Haymarket memorial, just south of Lake, commemorating the "riot" or "massacre" (depending on your political perspective) of 1886 when a bomb was thrown at a meeting of striking workers, killing police and civilians. - St. Patrick's Church, 711 W. Monroe, Chicago's oldest church (go ahead, walk in); as you move past the church headed south, glance around to your right and you'll see Greektown across the expressway. - The Chicago Fire Academy, 558 W. DeKoven, between Jefferson and Clinton, built at the location where O'Leary's cow is said (by subsequently discredited reporters) to have kicked over a lantern, starting the Great Chicago Fire of 1871.

 Car.
 If you're Mapquesting, use the intersection of Roosevelt/Desplaines as your destination.
-We usually park in a metered spot on Clinton or Jefferson, but there are several lots, including one that's seems decently priced on Clinton around 14th Street and one that's much closer to the MSM at Polk and Jefferson and that charges only \$8.00 for pretty much the whole day.
+We usually park in a metered spot on Clinton or Jefferson, but there are several lots, including one that seems decently priced on Clinton around 14th Street and one that's much closer at Polk and Jefferson that charges only \$8.00 for pretty much the whole day.

 Bike.
 There are designated bike lanes on Roosevelt, Taylor, Halsted, Clinton and Canal.
-Kozy's at Desplaines and Polk (on north side of MSM) is a good meeting spot and there are several bicycle racks outside the store on Polk.
+Kozy's at Desplaines and Polk offers several bicycle racks.